 By the way, we have been contacted by the organizers of Frankfurt Book Fair, who said they were setting the date for next year's Fair and wanted to make sure it doesn't clash with our Megabooksale 2019.

 The brilliant donations of books have continued through March into April.
 We would like to say thank you very much to these generous people because without them, we wouldn't have anything much to sell.
 As you can see from the picture right, the Vast Vaults below ExLibris Depot are already stuffed with books, ready to be brought up in the lift and put out on display in our shop.
-Construction of our shop has already begun with the moving of the Great Pallet onto the front garden wall.
+Construction of our shop began traditionally with the moving of the Great Pallet onto the front garden wall and is now almost complete.

 After viewing a couple of these, you may wonder how on earth the Megabooksale does come to life every year - we certainly do.